jonescompneurolab/hnn-core/doc/install.md

 ### Part 2: Windows Comprehensive HNN Install steps:

-- Recommended for new users: To do a "comprehensive" install of HNN, including all features available for your platform (for Windows: GUI and Optimization, but not Parallelism), use the following instructions in this section.
+- Recommended for new users: To do a "comprehensive" install of HNN, including all features available for your platform (for Windows: APi, GUI, and Optimization, but not Parallelism), use the following instructions in this section.
     - Alternatively, if you instead want a "minimal" installation with only specific features, see the [Minimal Installation instructions](#minimal-installation-instructions) section below.